umd-lhcb/ut_tools/README.md

 A collection of COMET tools for various LHCb UT upgrade testings.

-## `GbtxMemAnalyzer.py`
-Analyze the elink signal transmission quality by analyze parsed elink tables.

-## `GbtxMemParser.py`
-Parse through elink tables exported on MiniDAQ.
-Prototyped by Jorge Ramirez

 ## `CsvGen.py`
 Generate csv instruction sets to program COMET.
 For more technical details, refer to the script source code.
 Prototyped by Raymond Su.

+## `GbtxMemLongestPattern.py`
+Find the maximum continuous pattern for each elink based on exported elink memory files.

 ## Exported elink memory